-We’ll call to confirm delivery, but if you’re not there, freight delay charges apply, which can be in excess of $100 per day.
-These shipping companies unfortunately cannot come back at another time unless they're paid to.
+We’ll call to confirm delivery, but if you’re not there freight delay charges apply, which can be in excess of $100 per day.
+Unfortunately, shipping companies cannot come back at another time unless they're paid to do so.
 You must be there at the set time to receive delivery.

 How will freight come off the truck?

-Here's a video showing how this will work.
+Here's a video showing a lift gate delivery.

-The driver will use a pallet jack (just like video above) to remove pallet(s) and will NOT move your shipment further than where the truck pulls up.
+If lift gate delivery is chosen, the driver will use a pallet jack (just like video above) to remove pallet(s) and will not move your shipment further than where the truck pulls up.
 They will not take pallet(s) inside any facility and you are responsible for moving the pallet(s) once the driver takes it off the truck.

 No. They can only move the pallet(s) from the truck to just off the truck.
 They cannot take feed off the pallet or move more than a few feet from where the truck backs up.